Temporal Knowledge Graph Forecasting with Neural ODE: Experiments

 \subsubsection{Ablation Study}

-To observe the effectiveness of our stochastic jump method, we conduct an ablation study on two datasets, i.e. ICEWS05-15 and WIKI.
-We choose these two datasets as the representative of the first type and the second type of datasets.
-The difference between the two types is explained in Appendix B.1.
-The improvement of the time-aware filtered MRR brought by the stochastic jump method is illustrated in Figure 4 (a).
-The stochastic jump method can effectively boost the model performance by incorporating the information provided by the stochastic jump events.
+To evaluate the effectiveness of our graph transition layer, we conduct an ablation study on two datasets, i.e., ICEWS05-15 and WIKI.
+We choose these two datasets as the representative of two types of tKG datasets.
+ICEWS05-15 contains events that last shortly and happen multiple times, i.e., Obama visited Japan.
+In contrast, the events in the WIKI datasets last much longer and do not occur periodically, i.e., Eliran Danin played for Beitar Jerusalem FC between 2003 and 2010.
+The improvement of the time-aware filtered MRR brought by the graph transition layer is illustrated in Figure \ref{fig: ablation study}, showing that the graph transition layer can effectively boost the model performance by incorporating the edge formation and dissolution information.